mbloch/mapshaper/REFERENCE.md

 ### -run

-Create mapshaper commands on-the-fly and run them.
+Run mapshaper commands from a [command file](#command-files) or generated on-the-fly from a JS expression.

+`<file|expression>`  Either:
+- A path to a mapshaper [command file](#command-files).
-`<expression>` or `expression=`  A JS expression or template containing embedded expressions, for generating one or more mapshaper commands.
+- A JS expression or template containing embedded expressions, for generating one or more mapshaper commands.

 * Embedded expressions are enclosed in curly braces (see below).
 * Expressions can access `target` and `io` objects.